chuhang/StyleTransfer-noML/README.md

 run_demo.m
 ```

 We saved AMAT result in data.mat and data2.mat.
 This demo does not use Image Quilting.
+Therefore, you can run our demo on example images even without installing AMAT and Image Quilting.

-### 2. Get all dependencies
+### 2. Get full dependencies

 - Get AMAT from [AMAT](https://github.com/tsogkas/amat)
 - Get Image Quilting from [ImageQuilting](https://github.com/PJunhyuk/ImageQuilting)